 Real Accredited Universities or Scams?

-Four colleges in particular excel in helping adult online learners turn their professional knowledge into college life experience credentials.
-Nontraditional students should definitely explore these four colleges and what they have to offer.
+Three colleges in particular excel in helping adult online learners turn their professional knowledge into college life experience credentials.
+Nontraditional students should definitely explore these three colleges and what they have to offer.

 University Credit Through "Competency Exams"

 If you’re a well-read natural learner, both these schools will also let you take “competency exams” to earn college credit in areas such as American history, foreign languages, literature, business law and finance.

 A new option is Western Governors University of Utah.
 Founded by the governors of 19 western states, WGU offers an outstanding online education program under the guidance of dedicated mentors.

 WGU is a competency-based university.
 You earn college credits by demonstrating your knowledge or “competency” in specific subject areas.
 WGU students work with “online mentors” to develop personal academic action plans.

 Rather than being required to study a subject for a 16-week semester, you’re only required to study a subject for as long as it takes you to acquire the knowledge needed to pass a competency exam.
 The competency method allows those who enter with advanced knowledge to move more rapidly than they would be able to with traditional online education.

 Capella University was approved by The U.S. Department of Education to offer an innovative "FlexPath" direct-assessment program in August 2013 making Capella one of the first schools to offer competency-based bachelor’s and master’s degree programs that utilize an approved direct-assessment learning model.

 Capella’s FlexPath programs offer the potential to significantly reduce the cost of a degree, accelerate the time required for degree completion, and better align learning to the needs of the student.

 Traditionally, degree programs are constructed around credit hours that measure the time required to complete specific courses.
 Under Capella University's FlexPath model, degree programs are constructed around the direct assessment of demonstrated competencies.